bekk/bekk-christmas/post/kotlin/sealed-classes.md

 ### Utilizing the `when` expression
 The key benefit of sealed classes, can be seen using the `when` expression.
 As described earlier, there have to be an exact set of possible values when defining sealed classes.
 This restriction makes it possible for the compiler to do warn you if you are not handling all possible cases in the `when` expression.

-exhaustive

 In the following example we are trying to handle a payment: